lkubb/salt-vaultwarden-formula/docs/README.rst

 Manage Vaultwarden inofficial Bitwarden server with Salt.
 This will compile the binary from source and manage the service and configuration.

-Installing and configuring a `reverse proxy <https://github.com/dani-garcia/vaultwarden/wiki/Proxy-examples>`_, `fail2ban <https://github.com/dani-garcia/vaultwarden/wiki/Fail2Ban-Setup>`_ and possibly `log shipping <https://selivan.github.io/2017/02/07/rsyslog-log-forward-save-filename-handle-multi-line-failover.html>`_ (if you run those on another system) are *currently* out of scope.
+Installing and configuring a `reverse proxy <https://github.com/dani-garcia/vaultwarden/wiki/Proxy-examples>`_, `fail2ban <https://github.com/dani-garcia/vaultwarden/wiki/Fail2Ban-Setup>`_ and possibly `log shipping <https://selivan.github.io/2017/02/07/rsyslog-log-forward-save-filename-handle-multi-line-failover.html>`_ (if you run those on another system) are out of scope for this formula.
 For hints, see `the official docs <https://github.com/dani-garcia/vaultwarden/wiki>`_.
+I wrote formulae for Rsyslog and Fail2Ban to take care of the latter two.
+For an example configuration, see :ref:`integration`.

 This was written for Debian-based systems primarily, although adapting the formula should be easy.